coq/coq/doc/sphinx/language/gallina-specification-language.rst

       The types of the constructors have to satisfy a *positivity condition* (see Section :ref:`positivity`).
 This condition ensures the soundness of the inductive definition.

+   .. cmdv:: Assumed Positive Inductive @ident : {? @sort } := {? | } @ident : @type {* | @ident : @type }
+      :name: Assumed Positive Inductive

+      The positivity condition checking can be disabled using :cmd:`Assumed Positive Inductive`.
+Warning: this can break the consistency of the system, use at your own risk.
+Unchecked inductive types are printed by :cmd:`Print Assumptions`.

    .. exn:: The conclusion of @type is not valid; it must be built from @ident.